 Wrapping up the list is the Into the Dark anthology series from Hulu Originals., which debuted in 2018.
 Each season is released as 12 films, roughly 90-minutes, released monthly building up to Halloween.
 Each “episode” is a standalone story with a different plot and set of actors.
 Stories cover themes like purity cults, issues of immigration, bullying, stalking, and grief.
 The second season of dark tales has been unfolding this year, leading up to Halloween once again.

 Need more Hulu Horror?

 Also, if you subscribe to any premium add-ons, you’ll find even more film options.
-Night of the Living Dead(1968), Pans’ Labyrinth, A Nightmare on Elm Street, Shaun of the Dead, The Blair Witch Project, and 28 Days Later are available from among HBO, Starz, and Showtime.
+For example, Night of the Living Dead(1968), Shaun of the Dead, Invasion of the Body Snatchers, and An American Werewolf in London are available from among HBO, Starz, Cinemax, and Showtime.

 If this article didn't answer your specific question, head over to our Home Page!
 It will guide you to affordable internet providers, streaming services to meet your needs, information on antennas, and many more tools and resources to help you save money on TV and Internet access.